-"Time of Last Move" refers to the period of time when a person moved into the present house and is grouped into "Before 1959", "1960-1964", "1965-Sep.
+"Time of Last Move" refers to the period of time when a person moved into the present house and is grouped into "Before 1959", "1960-Sep.
 1969", and "After Oct.
 1969".
-Those who have resided in the present houses since the time of birth are included in "Since birth".
+Those who have resided in the present house since the time of birth are included in "Since Birth".

-"Locality of previous residence" which was asked only

-for those who moved into the present houses after 1965 is reported on the following five groups.
+"Locality of previous residence" which was asked only for those who moved into the present houses after 1965 is reported on the following four groups.

-- Same shi, ku, machi and mura: those who moved within the same shi, ku, machi or mura as present are included in this category. - Different ku of the same shi: those who moved within each of the seven major cities, crossing the boundaries of ku in it are included in this category. - Different shi, machi and mura of the same prefecture: those who moved into present houses from other shi, machi or mura within the same prefecture are included in this category. - Other prefecture: those who moved into present houses from other prefecture (including Okinawa) are included in this category. - Abroad: those who moved into present houses from abroad are included in this category.
+- Same shi, machi and mura: Those who moved within the same shi, machi or mura as present are included in this category. - Different shi, machi and mura of the same prefecture: Those who moved into present houses from other shi, machi or mura within the same prefecture are included in this category. - Other prefecture: Those who moved into present houses from other prefecture are included in this category. - Abroad: Those who moved into present houses from abroad are included in this category.